 - And just for fun, here's one more pressure point: CEOs want better proof of the return on marketing spend.

-Let's hear a CMO's point of view on it, shall we?
+Let's hear some CMOs' point of view on it, shall we?

 Mark Gambill is Chief Marketing Officer of Vocus, which provides cloud-based marketing software.
 He's a marketer, and his customers are also marketers.
 He elaborates on some of these challenges.

 - Customers' purchasing paths are more complex and less predictable.

 "If you go back a few years, there was a pretty linear purchase path.
 So if you [as a marketer] did A, B and C, you'd eventually get D as your outcome," says Gambill. "'We've got a catchy ad, we'll throw in a discount and boom, a purchase'--those days are gone."
 Consider the 'showrooming' phenomenon--the term didn't exist until recently, but now it's a routine customer behavior